Do you ever feel like God just loves you because that’s something He does for everyone, not because He actually likes you?

 Another part of developing God’s mindset and becoming friends with Him is having a proper perspective on who the Father and Son really are and how They both feel about us.
 This is actually one of my favorite verses in the whole Bible.
 It’s Jesus speaking to His disciples on His last Passover.
 He says,

 In John’s Passover account, Jesus uses philos to describe how He feels about His disciples several times.
 But this is the only place where it’s used of how God the Father feels for us.
-By using the word phileo in this passage instead of agape, Christ is telling us that God feels affection for us and He has shared interests with us.
+By using the word phileo in this passage instead of agape, Christ is telling us that God feels affection for us and He has shared interests with us on the condition that we love and believe in Jesus.

 With these words, Jesus assures His disciples and us today that the Father personally listens to our prayers because of His friendly, affectionate love for us and because of our belief on His Son Jesus.
 If you can honestly say you love Jesus and believe that He’s the son of God, then God Himself wants to be your friend.
-God is agape and He has that love for every person in the world.
-God’s phileo, on the other hand, is reserved for those He’s in relationship with – the ones who share His interests, believe in His word, and enter a covenant with Him.
+God is agape and He has a baseline level of that kind of love for every person in the world (John 3:16-17).
+God’s phileo, on the other hand, is reserved for those He’s in relationship with–the ones who share His interests, believe in His word, and enter a covenant with Him.

 Our Friendship With God